Healthy. Delicious. Sustainable.

 What’s your vision for our food future?

-Those conversations were led by our incredible team of local facilitators, & involved over 500 people across Cardinia Shire (spanning an age range of 5 to 80!).
+Those conversations were led by our incredible team of local facilitators, and involved over 500 people across Cardinia Shire (spanning an age range of 5 to 80!).

 The hopes and ideas that were spoken formed a people-powered vision for the food system we want and are working to grow, together in the form of the Cardinia Community Food Strategy 2018 - 2026.